richardzilincikPantheon/module-compilation/README.md

 - [mef/YANG-public](https://github.com/MEF-GIT/YANG-public)
 - automatically extracted from IETF Internet Drafts and RFCs

+YANG modules are extracted from RFCs and Internet Drafts by running [xym](https://github.com/xym-tool/xym) on the text or xml versions of the documents.
 When extracting data from IETF documents, the document's metadata is added to the extracted module's properties.

 -----------------